codefellows-portland-javascript-401d4/http-hello-goodbye-world/README.md

  - Tim Combs

 ### Project Functionality
-  - This is a Code Fellows Lab Assignment to display hello world or goodbye world depending on path
+  - This is a Code Fellows Lab Assignment to create a simple http server
+  - Server will display different responses depending on the path selected

 ### How To Use Codebase
   - This module uses Node and the following modules: